 Thomas Lanners has appeared as a solo and collaborative pianist and clinician throughout the U.S. and abroad, presenting his New York solo debut in Weill Recital Hall at Carnegie Hall in 2004.
 His performances have been broadcast nationally and internationally on programs such as American Public Media’s Performance Today, BBC3 in London and RTÉ Radio 1’s Sunday Miscellany in Ireland, among many others.
 Designated the 2014 Distinguished Music Teacher by the Oklahoma Music Teachers Association, he currently serves as Professor of Piano at Oklahoma State University.

 Thomas has performed, presented master classes, and given lectures on various musical topics as a guest artist throughout the United States, in Mexico, Canada, Europe and Asia.
-He will present two sessions as a featured guest at the Shanghai Conservatory International Piano Pedagogy Conference in October 2019.
+He presented a session as a featured guest at the Shanghai Conservatory International Piano Pedagogy Conference in October 2019.
 In the summer of 2018 he served on the faculties of the Shanghai International Piano Festival and Institute (and will do so again in 2020) and the AmiCaFest Piano Festival in Sicily.
 In 2017 Thomas presented master classes at Yonsei University in Seoul, South Korea and the Sichuan Conservatory in Chengdu, China, and in 2016 gave classes at the Shanghai Conservatory, the Conservatory's Middle School, the Zhejiang Conservatory and East China Normal University.
 Lanners presented a master class and recital to conclude Beijing Normal University’s 2015 International Music Week.
 He has served as a judge for the final round of the Shanghai Open Piano Competition four times in the past six years.
 Thomas gave a master class on the NYU Steinhardt School of Music’s Piano Artist Master Class Series in 2012 and served as a performer, master class clinician and adjudicator at the Lee University International Piano Festival and Competition in Tennessee the same year.